-If you want to develope a website like Newspaper subscription/billing website, Laravel is a perfect solution.
+If you want to develop a website like Newspaper subscription/billing website, Laravel is a perfect solution.
 Since, Laravel 4.2 it introduced, Cashier, that provides an interface for managing subscription billing services provided by Stripe, such as handling coupons and generating invoices, etc.

 4.7.
 Authentication & Socialite

 Laravel is bundled with basic authentication.
 Basic authentication can be configured to web pages and API easily with few steps.
-Since version 5.0, laravel includes as an optional package, provides simplified mechanisms for authentication with different OAuth providers, including Facebook, Twitter, Google, GitHub and Bitbucket.
+Since version 5.0, Laravel includes as an optional package, provides simplified mechanisms for authentication with different OAuth providers, including Facebook, Twitter, Google, GitHub, and Bitbucket.